 (2) If a periodic payment is not made on or before the due date for that payment, or such other date as the Director General may allow, the right of the plate holder, or each plate holder, to those plates is forfeited to the Director General, and those plates may then be offered for lease in accordance with section 16.

-[Section 19A inserted by No. 72 of 2003 s.
+[Section 19A inserted: No. 72 of 2003 s.
 9.]

 20. Conditions on operating taxis